ianhaddock/pit_boundries/README.md

 # Simview Cache Tool
 This batch script simplifies generating pit boundary files and car badge files used by the [Simview][1] plugin for Assetto Corsa.
 These files replace the need to upload large KN5 track files and entire car folders.

 The script scans the Steam install location for Assetto Corsa by default or you can pass a path to it.
-This is useful if you have a large tracks folder and SimViewTool.exe runs out of memory parsing it, or you want to scan just the subset of tracks used on your server.
+This is useful if you have a large tracks folder and SimViewTool.exe runs out of memory parsing it, or you want to scan just the subset of tracks and cars used on your server.

 The path submitted should end with 'assettocorsa' and contain '/content/tracks' and '/content/cars' subfolders.
 See usage below.